avafowler30/login-tool-first-project/README.md

 A Simple Python login system that features password hashing & account lockout.

 About This Project:
-This Project was created as a learning experience following a tutorial.
+This Project was created as a learning experience.
 Built step-by-step to learn about password hashing, file I/O, and basic authentication concepts in Python.

 This project includes:
 - User registration